Chapter 7. Deployment Considerations

 - Add permissions step by step – test your custom role to make sure it works as intended.
 A good approach in case of problems is to start with a limited set of permissions, add permissions step by step, and test continuously.

-Find instructions on defining roles and assigning them to users in Administering Red Hat Satellite.
+For instructions on defining roles and assigning them to users, see Managing Users and Roles in the Administering Red Hat Satellite guide.
 The same guide contains information on configuring external authentication sources.

 7.9.
 Additional Tasks